February Is the Time to Show Your Home, Sweet Home, Some Well-Deserved Love!

 • Strategy matters more than urgency

-• Local market knowledge matters more than national headlines
+• Local market insight matters more than national headlines

-• Clear communication reduces stress and leads to better decisions
+• Clear communication reduces stress and leads to better outcomes

 • Preparation creates leverage — whether you’re buying or selling

-• Coordinating buy/sell timelines
+• Coordinated buy-sell timelines

-• New construction and modern homes
+• New construction and well-designed modern homes

-In addition to my work with clients, I’ve been deeply involved in real estate leadership and education throughout East Tennessee.
-I’ve served in multiple leadership roles within the East Tennessee Realtors and Tennessee Realtors Associations, including President of East Tennessee Realtors.
+In addition to client work, I’ve been deeply involved in real estate leadership and education throughout East Tennessee.
+I’ve served in multiple leadership roles within East Tennessee Realtors® and Tennessee Realtors®, including President of East Tennessee Realtors®.

-I hold several advanced designations, including:
+I hold several advanced professional designations, including:

 • Certified Residential Specialist (CRS®)